Month by Month

-The name translates simply as the 'people's festival' and it is just that: Europe's largest community arts festival takes place on the Falls Rd in West Belfast over 10 days.
+The name translates simply as the 'people's festival' and it is just that: the largest community festival on the island takes place on the Falls Rd in West Belfast over 10 days.

 Fleadh Cheoil na hÉireann

-The mother of all Irish music festivals (www.fleadhcheoil.ie), held at the end of the month, attracts in excess of 400,000 music-lovers and revellers to whichever town is playing host (for the last couple of years it's been Ennis, County Clare) – there's some great music amid the drinking.
+The mother of all Irish music festivals (www.fleadhcheoil.ie), held at the end of the month, attracts in excess of 400,000 music lovers and revellers to whichever town is playing host (in 2019 it was held in Drogheda, County Louth) – there's some great music amid the drinking.